2013 NHL Season Recap

 San Jose Sharks vs Los Angles Kings

 There are many reasons to love this series.
 First it was an all California series, second four of the seven games were decided by one goal, 6 of 7 were decided by 2 goals or less, (the one that wasn’t was because of an empty net goal) and the home team won all of them.
 Add in sensational goaltending and you have an awesome series.
-Jonathon Quick was also sensational in this series as was his counterpart Antti Niemi.
+Jonathan Quick was also sensational in this series as was his counterpart Antti Niemi.

 Biggest Disappointments/Worst of the Year